ASEC2026 Agenda “Strengthening African Security Through Innovation & Inclusion”

 As peace operations evolve in response to shifting conflict dynamics, ASEC2026 day two commences by examining how African and UN missions can adapt to remain effective.
 Panellists explore mission planning, force generation, training standards, and the integration of protected mobility platforms, unmanned systems, and special mission aircraft to improve situational awareness and operational support.
 The discussion also considers mandate design, political engagement, and sustaining peace in fragile environments, with emphasis on strengthening African troop contributing countries and enhancing mission support systems.

-Panel Chair: DCD Protected Mobility
+Panel Chair: Ms Michelle Nxumalo, International Marketing Manager of DCD Protected Mobility

 10:10 - 10:20